 RECOMMENDATION FOR RESERVE TRANSFER.
-Inter-fund transfers are made either when (i) there is a residual December 31 balance in the Income-Expense Fund (IEF) after regular interest credits have been made or (ii) the year end balance in either the Benefit Reserve Fund (BRF) or Casualty Reserve Fund (CRF) falls below the present value of benefits currently being paid.
-On December 31, 2005, there was a balance in the IEF (see page B-8).
+Inter-fund transfers are made either when (i) there is a residual December 31 balance in the Income-Expense Fund (IEF) after regular interest credits have been made or (ii) the year end balance in the Benefit Reserve Fund (BRF) falls below the present value of benefits currently being paid.
+On December 31, 2006, there was a balance in the IEF (see page B-8).
 Therefore, the following adjusting transfers are recommended: